Skip Ribbon Commands

 Fireworks & wildfire risk

-If public fireworks displays are cancelled in your area because of dry conditions and the risk of wildfires, consider viewing a laser or drone light show that a growing number of communities offer instead.
+If public fireworks displays are cancelled in your area because of dry conditions and the risk of wildfires, consider viewing a laser or drone show that a growing number of communities offer instead.
 Many cities and other areas also have dangerous air quality levels due to wildfires.
 Make sure to check your local regulations about safe outdoor activities and events.

 Wave a flag (or glow stick) instead of a sparkler